 The Hottest Place in the Solar System Wasn’t a Star, it was a French Fusion Reactor

 For five blistering seconds, a machine on Earth outshone the Sun.
-Not metaphorically…literally.
+Not metaphorically…I mean actually literally.

 Inside a steel-and-magnet-lined chamber in southern France, hydrogen atoms collided with enough fury to out-heat the core of our own star.
-The result?
-The hottest place in the entire solar system.
+The result was, for a few moments, the hottest place in the entire solar system.

 Fusion: The Fire We Keep Trying to Hold

-Fusion is the reaction that makes stars shine…atoms smashing together so forcefully they release energy.
+Fusion is the reaction that makes stars shine brightly in the sky and wink at us from millions of miles away, it’s basically atoms smashing together so hard they release a ton of energy.

-It’s what lit the first stars in the universe, and what will light the last.
+Fusion is what lit the first stars in the universe, and what will light the last.
+My libra balance-loving-self just preens in joy at this beautiful symmetry.

-And for decades now, scientists have been trying to recreate it without blowing us all up.
-The goal?
-A clean, safe, practically limitless source of power.
-No carbon emissions.
-No radioactive waste.
-Just plasma hotter than hell and a dream we can’t let go of.
+For decades now, scientists have been trying to recreate it without blowing us all up (yes, you read that correctly, I mean, what can go wrong with starting our own mini sun on the planet?).
+The goal has always been to create a clean, safe, practically limitless source of power.
+No carbon emissions, no radioactive waste, just plasma hotter than hell and a dream we can’t let go of.

 And this past week, in a facility near Cadarache, France…we got closer.